MyTooliT/Protocol/Protocol.md

 Sporadic messages trigger on demand e.g. setting a program status word requires a request and an acknowledgement.
 The acknowledgement and the request are sporadic messages.

 Sporadic messages should have a reserved bandwidth of at least 10% (in an alarm shower case, the alarm messages will be prioritized).
 An overload case must be handled at the application level e.g. turn off all streaming messages and go to a graceful degradation state or a fail-save state.
 Note that time triggered communication eliminates such cases because each message transmission is pre-scheduled.

-### Reserved Bits

-Reserved Bits must be transmitted as `0`.
-This is required for compatibility.